EddieCarrillo/Flicker/README.md

 - [x] Fade in images loaded from the network.
 (If not cached.)
 - [x] User can search for a movie.
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.
+- [x] Used collection view instead of table view
+- [x] Added more information about the movies in seperate "Info View" in the detail view controller

 The following **additional** features are implemented: